ESTABLISHED IN ANTIGUA 2006

 Once out on the street, Street Pastors interact with whoever they meet – exchanging a friendly word or getting into a deeper conversation.
 The Street Pastor is there to get to know people in the community and to build relationships in order to find out their needs and what can be done to help them.

-A person who is angry and aggressive may be calmed down by a combination of gentle talking through and resolving of their problems and silently offered prayer.
-A homeless person may be given some food and a drink and we are grateful to Subway for the support that they give us with this.
+A person who is angry and aggressive may be calmed down by a combination of gentle talking through their problems and prayer.

 The role of a Street Pastor is not about preaching heaven and hell, but one of caring, listening and helping—working in an unconditional way.

-Street Pastors also have an office in Nevis Street from where the work is coordinated.
+Street Pastors have an office on the corner of Redcliffe Street and Corn Alley from where the work is coordinated.
 It is the base for the night work.

 Our office is open from 10am to 4pm from Monday to Wednesdays.
 It is advisable to phone in advance to be sure someone is on duty.